3sanket3/3sanket3/content/posts/2019-05-21---how-to-create-serverless-api-functions-with-aws-lambda.md

 ## Get the boilerplate

-We will use the _aws-nodejs_ template to create our service, let's say with the name `testing-one`.
+We will use the _aws-nodejs_ template to create our service, let say with the name `testing-one`.

 ```bash
 sls create --template aws-nodejs --path testing-one